spectrocloud/librarium/docs/docs-content/byoos/usecases/vmware/rhel-pxk.md

 <Tabs>
 <TabItem value="fips" label="FIPS">

-1. Open a teminal session and log in to the Linux VM.
+1. Open a terminal session and log in to the Linux VM.

 2. Download the x86_64 RHEL ISO from the
     [Red Hat Developer Portal](https://developers.redhat.com/products/rhel/download?source=sso).
 Make sure you download